50 Biggest Pop Culture Moments from 2018

 Following up on the notoriety of her failed relationship with Pete Davidson, the singer released a track, “Thank U, Next,” in which she references all of her past famous boyfriends, saying she is “grateful for my ex.”
 Released on November 3rd, the track was met with both critical and popular acclaim.
-Along with reaching number one on the charts, it also broke the record the single-day streaming record for a female artist on Spotify, having been streamed 8.2 million times on November 5th.
-It’s also probably what everyone in your office is singing under the breath.
+Along with reaching number one on the charts, it also broke the single-day streaming record for a female artist on Spotify, having been streamed 8.2 million times on November 5th.
+It’s also probably what everyone in your office is singing under their breath.

 The TanaCon Disaster

 This year, Tana Mangeau, a popular YouTuber, decided to throw her own festival to rival VidCon, the popular conference for YouTubers and other online video makers held every summer.
 Instead, she created what amounted to a Fyre Festival 2.0, when attendees were left in the California sun and heat for hours without water, causing police to shut down the event less than half a day before it began.
 “We stood outside for 4 hours, just to be treated like animals,” one attendee tweeted.
 Before it was all over, Tana had numerous “thanks” for the sunburns she had caused, along with articles in major publications trying to explain just what went so wrong.

 One indication that something may have been amiss in the planning stage?
 Despite the venue’s capacity for 5,000 guests, promoters had sold 20,000 tickets.
 With that said, TanaCon was definitely not a positive 2018 pop culture moment.